MastarCheeze/study-notes/chemistry/periodic-table.md

 ![Element in a periodic table](images/periodic-table-element.png)

 Period = row = number of shells \
-Group = column = number of valence electrons
+Group = column = number of outer shell electrons

 <p></p>
 Left to right